henri-tremblay/parallel-lab/README.md

 ### Launch ##

-The projects must to be launch with the parameter `implementation` (see launch.sh).
+The project must be launched with the parameter `implementation` (see launch.sh).
 Available values are:
 - naive
 - akka